Virtual-Shard/tcp-tls-tunnel-py/README.md

 # TCP TLS Tunnel Adapter for Python

-Provides functionality for creating a TLS tunnel for HTTP / HTTPS requests using the overridden `BaseAdapter` from the `requests` library.
+Provides functionality for creating a TCP-TLS tunnel for HTTP / HTTPS requests.
+Currently supported libraries are `request`, `hyper` and `httpx`.
+Our TLS Layer pass ciphers and has SSL session ticket support by default.
+If you are really interested in testing it for free, you can find out more details in our [Discord Channel](https://discord.gg/4HRVxNP).

 ## Usage examples

-This section shows usage examples for HTTP/1.1 and HTTP/2.0, for both cases the adapters used within the `requests` library are available.
+These sections show usage examples for HTTP/1.1 and HTTP/2.0.

 ### Requests adapter (HTTP/1.1)